EliChapman/binary-bingo/README.md

 3. Install the required dependencies: `npm install`

 ## Usage
-To start the game, run the following command in your terminal: `npm start`.
+To start the game, run the following command in your terminal: `npm run start`.
 Pressing the `Generate` button will generate a binary number and the `Show Answer` button will display the generated number in Base 10.
 All rolled numbers will be saved to the `Called Numbers` element and you can reset the list with the `Reset` Button.
 Only numbers 1-75 will be called in accordance with standard Bingo proceedure.

 ## License
 Binary Bingo is licensed under the MIT License.
 See `LICENSE` for more information.